burnedikt/diasend-nightscout-bridge/readme.md

 - Up to 5 minutes delay of data: Depending on how often data is exported to diasend, the data (e.g. glucose values) can arrive with a delay in nightscout.
 E.g. CamAPS | Fx only exports data to diasend so it can take up to 5 minutes until it will appear in nightscout.
 This delay can be reduced by altering the polling interval (currently only [controllable via source code][change-polling-interval]).
+- Timezone issues: The timezone of the server / computer running this project needs to match the timezone in which the values were sent to diasend, i.e. the timezone of the device generating the data for diasend, see also the [configuration section above](#configuration)

 ## Further information